bookofproofs/bookofproofs.github.io/_sources/history/17th-century/jagannatha.md

 title: Jagannatha
 born: 1690
 died: 1750
-keywords: Jagannatha, Mathematics, Formula, Astronomy, Tables, Prime Numbers, Ganitakaumudi
+keywords: jagannatha,jagannatha
-description: Jagannatha was an Indian mathematician who developed mathematical formulas such as the Jagannatha Expansion and Tables of Sin and Cosine, used in Astronomy & to identify prime numbers, and wrote "Ganitakaumudi" to comprehensively explain Arithmetic & Geometry.
+description: Jagannatha was an Indian mathematician who is important as a translator of important Greek works into Sanskrit.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---